pmean/build-website/text/01/random42.md

 3.  sort by the random numbers, and
 4.  select your patients from the top of the sorted list.

-Let\'s look at an example where you have 13 patients and you need to randomly select five.
+Let's look at an example where you have 13 patients and you need to randomly select five.
 A table after sorting by the random numbers might look like this: